zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/md5-exception.md

 ---
 Name: MD5 Exception Troubleshooting
-LastMod: 2023-11-21
+LastMod: 2025-06-26
 ---

 # MD5 Exception

-**NOTE**: Since 2020, the default generation is FIPS by default.
-So, this error only happens with old license key.
+**NOTE**: Since 2020, the default encryption is FIPS-compliant by default.
+So, this error only happens with old license keys.

 ## Problem